Proper Maintenance, Treated Fuel Improve Uptime in Winter Months

 Treating Diesel Fuel

-Diesel fuel is a middle distillate containing paraffin — a wax — that causes fuel to gel as it cools.
+Diesel fuel is a middle distillate containing paraffin (a wax) that causes fuel to gel as it cools.

 If that occurs, it can clog up a diesel fuel line and prevent trucks from starting.
 High-pressure fuel pump failure due to the fuel line and filter freezing can be costly and time-consuming to repair.

 Penske pretreats fuel at the majority of its locations with additives that will prevent diesel fuel gelling.
 There are three levels of treatment based on the average temperatures of the regions where the fueling sites are located.
 Some locations receive a marginal or normal winter blend.
-Locations with extreme winter weather utilize a mixture of fuel additives and kerosene to lower the cold filter plug point — the lowest temperature at which diesel fuel can pass through a filtration device — to -18 to -20°F.
+Locations with extreme winter weather utilize a mixture of fuel additives and kerosene to lower the cold filter plug point — the lowest temperature at which diesel fuel can pass through a filtration device — from -18° to -20°F.

 Treatment typically starts in November and lasts through March.
 Penske customers can ensure their fuel has been adequately treated by fueling at Penske locations.
 Penske tests its underground storage tanks once every two weeks during the winter months and tracks the cloud point and water point.

-If drivers cannot fuel at a Penske location and are in an area where ambient temperatures are expected to drop below the cold filter plug point (CFPP) of the fuel, they can treat vehicle saddle tanks with one bottle per saddle tank of RED ALERT™.
+If drivers cannot fuel at a Penske location and are in an area where ambient temperatures are expected to drop below the cold filter plug point of the fuel, they can treat vehicle saddle tanks with one bottle per saddle tank of RED ALERT™.
 The driver should allow the vehicle to run long enough for the product to circulate through the fuel system before being shut down for the night.
 RED ALERT will also re-liquefy gelled fuel, if necessary.

 Removing Snow and Ice